Hannibal046/Awesome-LLM/README.md

 - [awesome-chatgpt-prompts-zh](https://github.com/PlexPt/awesome-chatgpt-prompts-zh) - A Chinese collection of prompt examples to be used with the ChatGPT model.
 - [Awesome ChatGPT](https://github.com/humanloop/awesome-chatgpt) - Curated list of resources for ChatGPT and GPT-3 from OpenAI.
 - [Chain-of-Thoughts Papers](https://github.com/Timothyxxx/Chain-of-ThoughtsPapers) -  A trend starts from "Chain of Thought Prompting Elicits Reasoning in Large Language Models.

+## Other Useful Resources

+- [ShareGPT](https://sharegpt.com) - Share your wildest ChatGPT conversations with one click.

 ## Contributing